o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/dc-lmbr-aws.md

 **Warning**
 There is a risk of a race condition if the staging status of a file is updated while a new version of the same file with a different staging status is uploaded at the same time from a different machine\.
 The file could end up with an unexpected staging status in this case\.
 To avoid this issue, specify the version ID when using the `set-staging-status` command\.

-### dynamic\-content show\-manifest<a name="cloud-canvas-cloud-gem-dc-lmbr-aws-extensions-show-manifest"></a>
+### dynamic\-content show\-manifest {#cloud-canvas-cloud-gem-dc-lmbr-aws-extensions-show-manifest}

 List all entries in the content manifest\.

-In addition to the [Common Arguments](/docs/userguide/gems/cloud-canvas/command-line.md#cloud-canvas-command-line-common-arguments), this command accepts the following arguments:
+In addition to the [Common Arguments](/docs/userguide/gems/cloud-canvas/command-line#cloud-canvas-command-line-common-arguments), this command accepts the following arguments:
 + `--file-name <filename>`

   \(Optional\) The file entry \(local directory \+ key\) to show\.